DiosOne/DiosOne/README.md

 ## Hi there 👋
-I'm Dom.
-I'm learning to code for a career change out of hospitality..

-Currently learning Python, JS, HTML, CSS<br>
-Using a few repo's here to put the lessons into practice.
+Ex chef, finished a diploma of Web Development to help facilitate a move out of the industry

 Interests
 -  Fallout/Elder Scrolls series